-Full funding (fees + maintenance) UKRI studentships are available to UK and Irish students who are accepted on to our MRes+PhD programme.
-Irish students are eligible for full studentships under the recent eligibility announcement by UKRI.
+Fully funded UKRI studentships (covering fees + maintenance) are available to all applicants who are accepted to the MRes+PhD.
 UK and Irish students are also considered for the University based funding sources mentioned below, in addition to UKRI funding.
-All individuals having permanent residence or settled status in the UK are expected to qualify for home level fees and will therefore be eligible for full studentships.
-Applicants with pre-settled status are expected to qualify for home level fees if they meet the UKRI residence criteria.
+Applicants with pre-settled status are expected to qualify for home level fees if they meet the relevant criteria.

 UKRI and University Based Funding

 Applicants must ensure that they submit their application by 6th Jan 2022 in order to be considered for University based funding.
 Please note that the two NanoDTC internal review deadlines are before this date.

 In addition to University based funding, candidates eligible for the scholarships below are strongly encouraged to apply for them:

 - Women from developing countries – Schlumberger Faculty for the Future programme (Deadline 5th Nov 2021).

 - Applicants from Commonwealth countries – Commonwealth Scholarship.
 See their website for country-wise details and deadlines.

 - US citizens – Marshall Scholarship.
 Deadline 28 Sep 2021.
 Will have to be used in conjunction with other scholarships from the University or other sources as Marshall funding is normally available only for two years.

 - Canadian citizens – The Canadian Centennial Scholarship Fund (CCSF) Competition opens early January 2022 and runs until early March 2022.
 Specific dates will be announced closer to the time.